vvasabi/blog/source/blog/2016-08-16-finding-camellias-in-toronto.html.md

 </p>

-Since I posted this blog entry, I have done a lot of googling to see if people with a similar climate as Toronto have had success growing camellias outdoors.
+Since I posted this blog entry, I have done a lot of googling to see if people with a similar climate (temperature-wise) as Toronto have had success growing camellias outdoors.
 I have found that people living in Connecticut and Rhode Island were able to plant the cold hardy cultivars outside (even though their garden centres suggested otherwise).
 This finding gave me a lot of confidence to see how my tea plants will stand the Canadian winter.

 In addition, I bought myself a copy of Dr. William Ackerman’s _Beyond the Camellia Belt_ and have learnt that some old cultivars, such as Kanjiro and Professor Charles Sargent, are actually quite